open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 2. **Work**

     `Work` health prober indicates the healthiness of the add-on is equal to the overall dispatching status of the corresponding the ManifestWork resources.
-It's applicable to those add-ons that don't have a local agent instance in the managed clusters.
+It's applicable to those add-ons that don't have a container agent in the managed clusters or don't expect to add `Lease` for the agent container.
     The add-on manager will check if the work is `Available` on the managed clusters.
     In addition, the user can define a `HealthCheck` prober function to check more detailed status based on status feedback from the `ManifestWork`.